MakeTheBrainHappy/bioConda-Package-Repository-Search-Engine/README.md

 <img src="images/findpagenumber.png" alt="screenshot of where the page number is found on the package repository page">

+Find the current number of conda pages and place this value within the first parameter of the extractBioCondaData() function call within the main function (line 67).
+This will ensure that all the packages are pulled down from the conda repository.

+Run the program and ensure that the database is generated.

+Open Terminal.
+If necessary install homebrew, datasette and heroku CLI (command line interface).

+Log into your Heroku account with the "heroku login" command.

+Utilize the "datasette publish heroku mydatabase.db" command (replacing mydatabase.db with your database name) in order to publish the dataset to the cloud.
+Include the "-n my-app-name" flag on the end of the command in order to give your project a custom name.
+Once this has finished running you will be provided with a link where your database search applet is availiable.

+## Datasette Applet

+See this page for example Datasette Applets: <a href="https://github.com/simonw/datasette/wiki/Datasettes">examples</a>

+The interface includes many different data outputs and custom SQL search features.
+The easiest way to search summaries is shown in the following screenshot (should be located two clicks into the table).

 <br />
 <p align="center">
   <a href="https://github.com/github_username/repo_name">